nigelSaysHesHappy/halfMod/README.md

 You can set the server to auto restart in the event of a crash by providing the `--auto-restart` command line switch.

 All `server.sh` command line options:

+`--auto-restart` Setup halfShell to automatically restart if Minecraft or halfShell crashes or stops for any reason.

 `--mc-ver=VERSION` Define the version of Minecraft to launch.
 (Sets the jar file to `minecraft_server.VERSION.jar`.
 Default is `1.12.2`)

 `--world=WORLD` Change the world directory for Minecraft.
 If not supplied, uses the definition from `server.properties`.